desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

 ### Baseline Performance
 We developed a baseline method for the community to benchmark with.
-The details are in (README for DenseNet_predict.md)[./README for DenseNet_predict.md]
+The details are in [README for DenseNet_predict.md](./README for DenseNet_predict.md)

+### Contribution Guide
+ - To contribute to our project, please email your data to jiz077@eng.ucsd.edu with the corresponding meta information (Patient ID, DOI and Captions).
+ - We recommend you also extract images from publications or preprints.
+Make sure the original papers you crawled have different DOIs from those listed in `COVID-CT-MetaInfo.xlsx`.
+ - In `COVID-CT-MetaInfo.xlsx`, images with the form of `2020.mm.dd.xxxx` are crawled from bioRxiv or medRxiv.
+The DOIs for these preprints are `10.1101/2020.mm.dd.xxxx`.

 Please refer to the preprint for details: [COVID-CT-Dataset: A CT Scan Dataset about COVID-19](https://arxiv.org/pdf/2003.13865.pdf)

-If you find this dataset useful, please cite:
+If you find this dataset and code useful, please cite:

     @article{zhao2020COVID-CT-Dataset,
       title={COVID-CT-Dataset: a CT scan dataset about COVID-19},